CMW FAQ for Applicants

 Requirements for Ensembles:

-ENSEMBLE applicants (groups of three or more players, with emphasis on piano trios and string quartets) should designate one member of the group to act as primary contact, and complete the questionnaire using their personal information.
-Upon acceptance to the program, the remaining members will submit their information.
-For the video requirement, preformed ensembles are asked to include two complete works of contrasting styles.
+Ensembles who wish to apply (groups of three or more players, with emphasis on piano trios and string quartets) should designate one member of the group to act as primary contact, and complete the questionnaire with the ensemble information (performance history, repertoire, time together, school attending, chamber festivals attended by the group or group members, coaches you have worked with as a group, etc.) Upon acceptance to the program, the remaining members will submit their information.

 Please send any questions to info@perlmanmusicprogram.org.